dantedupont/polygonGBA/README.md

 ## 📜 Acknowledgements

 This project would not have been possible at all without the open source technologies created by the homebrew community:
--  **Damien Yerrick's** (Pin Eight) Game Boy File System and 8AD codec were crucial building blocks for this project.
+-  **[Damien Yerrick's (Pin Eight)](https://pineight.com/)** Game Boy File System and 8AD codec were crucial building blocks for this project.
-- Developing for the GBA is far more accesible thanks to **DevkitPro**.
+- Developing for the GBA is far more accesible thanks to **[DevkitPro](https://devkitpro.org/)**.
-- **GSM-Player-GBA** served as an immensly helpful reference when designing the audio pipeline
+- **[GSM-Player-GBA](https://github.com/AntonioND/gsm-player-gba)** served as an immensly helpful reference when designing the audio pipeline
-- **TONC** for its incredibly detailed description of GBA architecture which helped me understand what was going on.
+- **[TONC](https://www.coranac.com/tonc/text/)** for the incredibly detailed description of GBA architecture which helped me understand what was going on.

 And of course,

-My endless gratitude to King GIzzard & the Lizard Wizard for all of their incredible music, and for releasing *Polygondwanaland* under Creative Commons, encouraging their fans to make their own copies.
+My endless gratitude to King Gizzard & the Lizard Wizard for all of their incredible music, and for releasing *Polygondwanaland* under Creative Commons, encouraging their fans to make their own copies.

 ### Development